Summer Update #2 – The basics on our new subscriptions

 or solve online (using our beta test of Penpa-Edit tools)

-Note: Follow this link for other classic Star Battles and this link for Star Battle variations.
-If you are new to this puzzle type, here are our easiest Star Battles to get started on.
-More Star Battle puzzles can be found in The Art of Puzzles, in the books Star Battle and Star Battle 2, and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli.
+Note: Follow this link for other classic Sudoku.
+If you are new to this puzzle type, here are our easiest Sudoku to get started on.
+More classic Sudoku puzzles can be found in our e-store, including in The Art of Sudoku, The Art of Sudoku 2 and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli.

 or solve online (using our beta test of Penpa-Edit tools)